jesababon/flexbox-lab/README.md

 - Define the flexible box module (flexbox!)
 - Give an example of a problem solved by flexbox
 - Contrast flex containers and flex items
+- Describe the difference between the main axis and the cross axis
 - Use flexbox to solve common design problems without using hacks

 # What is responsive design?